Class Actions Improvements Act

 (5) The determination that an action may be maintained as a class action shall not relieve any member of the class from the burden of proving all elements of the member’s cause of action, including individual injury and the amount of damages.

-(6) In any class action maintained under subsection (b)(3), the court shall direct to the members of the class the best notice practicable under the circumstances, including individual notice to all members who can be identified through reasonable effort.
+(6) In any class action maintained under subsection (b)(3), the court must direct to class members the best notice that is practicable under the circumstances, including individual notice to all members who can be identified through reasonable effort.
+The notice may be by United States mail, electronic means, or other appropriate means.
 The notice shall include:

 (i) a general description of the action, including the relief sought, and the names of the representative parties;

 (ii) a statement of the right of a member of the class to be excluded from the action by submitting an election to be excluded, including the manner and time for exercising the election;

 (iii) a description of possible financial consequences for the class;

 (iv) a general description of any counterclaim or notice of intent to assert a counterclaim by or against members of the class, including the relief sought;